CFRD Released Time

 Students benefit when their teachers are enthusiastic about exploring new ideas and are actively engaged in broadening their knowledge.
 As the faculty are enriched, so ultimately are the students’ educational experiences.
 In addition to grants for course improvement focused on curriculum development and pedagogical experiments, IDF grants also encourage and support projects that are interdisciplinary in content.
 Interdisciplinary projects have as their goal the renewal of faculty members as liberal learners and/or the development of interdisciplinary partnerships.
 Although immediate curricular impact is not necessary, it is expected that ground work for future team-taught courses and/or other interdisciplinary interactions between faculty members will result.
 Please note that the program is not intended for use by faculty members in their quest for advanced degrees.

-Click here to continue with the process for submitting an IDF: Grants for Interdisciplinary Project Funding proposal.
+Click here to continue with the process for submitting an IDF: Diversity/International Funding proposal.

 Summer Research Grants